Child ticket for 6-17 year olds

 Tickets can be rescheduled up to 48 hours in advance, tickets cannot be cancelled

-The museum is partially accessible for people using a wheelchair and/or people with mobility issues, unfortunately there are no lifts or other facilities in Rembrandt's 17th-century house
+The museum is only partially accessible for people using a wheelchair and/or people with mobility issues, unfortunately there are no lifts or other facilities in Rembrandt's 17th-century house

 For questions about the product, please contact hello@toursandtickets.nl